 Some users have reported a failure in update with an error message – Updates Failed, There were problems installing some updates, but we’ll try again later.
 The error code, along with this message is 0x80073701.
-In this post, we will look at at the possible solutions for Windows Updates failed to install – Error 0x80073701.
+In this post, we will look at the possible solutions for Windows Updates failed to install – Error 0x80073701.
+You could also see error code 0x800f0988.

 Error 0x80073701 is ERROR_SXS_ASSEMBLY_MISSING; it means there are some system files are missing, which caused the update installation failure.